bman511/tour-de-awesome-/README.md

 * The endpoint /race is simply the Tour de France edition we used.
 * /countries extracts country coordinate and race participant data.
-* /speeds/<type> endpoing displays stage results (type 1) and overall standings (type 2) for each stage with speeds rather than times, and is used to create the box plot.
+* /speeds/<type> endpoint displays stage results (type 1) and overall standings (type 2) for each stage with speeds rather than times, and is used to create the box plot.
 * /bump_data endpoint extracts overall rankings results for each stage for a select group of pre-race favorites.
-  * /summary is a list of stages used to populated the results drop down list
+* /summary is a list of stages used to populate the results drop-down list
-  * /summary/<stage> endpoing is used to create the dynamic results table.
+* /summary/<stage> endpoint is used to create the dynamic results table.